Standardizing

 A standard protocol for data-based IEP meetings assists district leaders in creating opportunities for stakeholders to refine student centered plans for progress.
 These protocols are nuanced based on the needs of the district and their students.
 District leaders can begin this process of standardizing protocols for data-based IEP meetings by reviewing the questions for reflection outlined above and selecting the first decision point to begin the work.
 Standardized protocols will provide an opportunity for all stakeholders to bring their expertise into each IEP meeting to make the best decisions for students.

-Brolly Special Education Logs is officially endorsed by the Council of Administrators for Special Education!
+Brolly is endorsed by the Council of Administrators for Special Education!